Grizzly Bear (band): 2002–2005: Beginnings, Horn of Plenty and expansion into a full band

-Yellow House (2006–2007)
+2006–2007: Yellow House

 Their first record as a quartet and to feature material written by Rossen, Yellow House, was released on Warp Records in September 2006.
 It was named for Droste's mother's house where it was recorded and ranked as one of the top albums of 2006 by The New York Times and Pitchfork.
 In 2007, Rossen recorded a cover of JoJo's single "Too Little Too Late" for Droste's twenty-ninth birthday.
 Also in 2007, the band released Friend, an EP which features outtakes, alternate versions of songs, and covers of Grizzly Bear material done by Cansei de Ser Sexy (CSS), Band of Horses, and Atlas Sound.
 In addition, members of the Dirty Projectors and Beirut collaborated with the band on "Alligator" and the EP's hidden track.